vmware-tanzu/secrets-manager/docs/_pages/0980-release-management.md

 ```

 This will also start the local registry.
 However, you will need to
-eval some environment variables to be able to use Minikube’s registry instead
+eval some environment variables to be able to use Minikube's registry instead
 of the local Docker registry.

 ```bash